QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 The time :math:`t` continuation of the vector of prices :math:`\{p_t^t\}`

-Attaining a canonical household technology
+Attaining a Canonical Household Technology
 --------------------------------------------

 Apply the following version of a factorization identity: